ratnania/mlhiphy/doc/report/01-intro_to_gp.rst

 Our Choice
 +++++++++++++++

 Since our project is based on the Raissi's paper, so we also follow his choice of the kernel.
-The reason has been stated in his paper:
+The reason has been stated in his 2017 paper:

    In particular, the squared exponential covariance function chosen above implies smooth approximations.
 More complex function classes can be accommodated by appropriately choosing kernels.
 For example, non-stationary kernels employing nonlinear warpings of the input space can be constructed to capture discontinuous response. ::

-In the following chapter, we will see a simple case of solving a function parameter with different kernels.